phax/ph-schematron/README.md

 Continue reading the **full documentation** at http://phax.github.io/ph-schematron/.

+Versions <= 2.9.2 are compatible with ph-commons < 6.0
+Versions >= 3.0.0 are compatible with ph-commons >= 6.0

 ##News and noteworthy

+  * 3.0.0 because of update to ph-commons 6.0.0; extended XSLT based API
   * 2.9.2 because of update to ph-commons 5.6.0
   * 2.9.1 fixes a classloader issue added in 2.9.0
   * 2.9.0 introduced new APIs in several places